 You can also use unsweetened desiccated coconut or coconut flakes to make nariyal chutney.

-If roasted Bengal gram is unavailable, you can replace them with roasted peanuts or sesame seeds.
+If roasted Bengal gram is unavailable, replace it with roasted peanuts or sesame seeds.

 Yogurt (Dahi, Curd) – Yogurt adds a lovely tang to coconut chutney.
 To make a vegan chutney, skip adding it or replace it with a teaspoon of lime juice.

-Green Chili & Ginger – Adjust the amount of these two according to your taste.
-You can use serrano peppers, Jalapeno peppers, or any other chilies that are easily available to you.
+Green Chili and Ginger – Adjust the amount of these two according to your taste.
+You can use serrano peppers, Jalapeno peppers, or any other easily available chilies.

-Tamarind Paste – It gives a nice tang to the chutney apart from the yogurt.
+Tamarind Paste – It gives a nice tang to nariyal chutney apart from the yogurt.
 Do not miss it.

-If you do not have tamarind paste, you can also soak a lime size ball of seedless tamarind in ½ cup of hot water for 10 minutes.
+If you do not have tamarind paste, you can also soak a lime-sized ball of seedless tamarind in ½ cup of hot water for 10 minutes.
 Squeeze it, discard the pulp, and use the water while grinding the chutney.

 Tempering is optional, but it elevates the taste of this chutney to another level.